Mycola23/bomoo/README.md

-# amazon_site
+# bomoo__projects

-It`s small copy of real amazon site with basic functionality

-Add lazy loading

-wotk calcular that calc sum of ordery
+It`s star of future app ecosystem for users

-2023 -2024 support
+2024 -2025 support